 What Causes Jealousy In A Relationship?

 Jealousy can lead to anger, hatred, and despair.
-Let’s understand what causes jealousy:
+But what causes it?
+Keep reading to know.

-- Insecurity in your relationship: Like we said before, insecurity leads to jealousy.
-Jealousy is a reflection of your insecurities that lie in your subconscious.
+- Insecurity in your relationship or lack of self-confidence: Insecurity leads to jealousy.
+If you have self-doubt or you lack confidence in yourself, then you may get jealous quickly.
+Jealousy could be a reflection of your insecurities that lie in your subconscious.

-- A way to deal with fears: The fear of your partner finding someone more attractive than you, the fear of your partner leaving you, and the fear of being cheated can make you feel jealous.
+- A way to deal with fears: The fear of your partner finding someone more attractive than you, the fear of your partner leaving you, or the fear of being cheated on can make you jealous.

 - Competition with others: Competition to a certain extent is healthy, but when it becomes extreme, it rears its ugly head in the form of jealousy.
 Jealous partners try to outdo others instead of being their original self.
-They find everyone to be their competitor.
+They find rivalry everywhere and think of everyone as their competitor.

 Helen Fisher, the author of Why We Love, says, “A certain amount of jealousy in a relationship is fine.
-It’s like waking up to a reminder that you are lucky for having got an attractive partner, and that can motivate you to be loving and nice to your partner.
+It’s like waking up to a reminder that you are lucky for having an attractive partner, and that can motivate you to be loving and nice to your partner.”

 “However, when jealousy is chronic, debilitating and overt – that’s when it becomes a problem.”